 Become a Certified Barber: Certification and Career Roadmap

 Learn how to become a licensed barber.
-Research the job description and the education and licensing requirements and find out how to start a career in barbering.
+Research the job description and the education and licensing requirements to find out how to start a career in barbering.

 Rather than earning certification, barbers must become licensed by the state in which they intend to practice.
 Barbers style, cut and fashion the hair of customers in requested styles.
 They may act as consultants on hair products and hair care.
 A barber can also perform other hair duties, such as bleaching, dyeing, shaving and shampooing.

 |Degree Level||Completion of a postsecondary, state-approved barber program.
 Depending on the state, a 10th-grade education or a high school diploma or equivalent.|